dolox/mac-space/README.md

 - **Delay:** You may need to adjust the delay depending on the speed of your system.

-- **Disabling Grid/Resizing/Moving:** Set the maximum number of columns and row to `0` to disable resizing and moving of windows.
+- **Disabling Grid/Resizing/Moving:** Set the maximum number of columns and rows to `0` to disable resizing and moving of windows.
 Doing this will simply assign the window to a specific space.

 ---